 - Hormone imbalances

 Edible Health’s 100% hydrolysed collagen protein powder is designed to serve as a collagen supplement.
-It is, however, important to understand that the body will ultimately decide how to use any collagen that is consumed.
 For countless Edible Health customers, they take collagen powder to restore collagen protein in the skin, and achieve superb results.
 So many of our reviews about taking collagen for skin refer to the smoothing of fine lines and wrinkles, and the return of a more vibrant, glowing complexion.
 However, many customers report numerous other benefits too, which is all down to how the body decides to digest and assimilate this miracle molecule.

 Collagen and skin conditions such as psoriasis and eczema

 Have you heard the expression that our gut is our second brain?
 Science is increasingly turning to our insides in an effort to better understand the total health and well-being of our body and mind.
 This is certainly where things get really interesting, and the full and far-reaching potential power of protein begins to become evident.

 In the most simplified of nutshells, our gut is the root of much of our well-being.